rich

 Do you actually think this was by chance?
 That they think the same type of death is seen as so demeaning and the ultimate insult to the person it is happening to?
 This was by design.
 The design of the Creator of this universe and the new universe yet to come.

-Recently I released I list of what is truth within the Bible.
+Recently I released a list of what is truth within the Bible.
 A thing that many wish to deny and not hear.
 Many out there wish to continue to live their lives as they feel is important to how they wish to feel.
 They seek to live in comfort.
 They seek to continue to think of what is important to them and those they choose to let into their lives.

 Simply the world revolves about them.